 The Helpdesk service is manned during office hours, at least between 9AM until 5PM.
 You can contact us by phone on 02/629.3737 or even better by e-mail to email@example.com .

-The latest phishing lures you into believing you should update your account.
+The latest phishing lures you into believing you have missed a number of messages.
 As with other phishings, DO NOT RESPOND to this message.

 Virus alert 4 January - "Openstaande factuur" contains malware

 Beware wary of scanned documents or fake invoices sent by legitimate companies that look like PDF's or normal documents (Word, Excel,...) but in reality contain viruses and malware, among which cryptolockers.
 A cryptolocker will encrypt all documents on the affected computer and attached drives, thus rendering those documents useless.
 So be extremely vigilant when receiving messages with attachments, from any source.
 DO NOT OPEN THESE ATTACHMENTS!

 The VUB/ULB has a site-license for the McAfee anti-virus products for Windows and Apple computers so that every member of personnel and students having a studentroom from the VUB/ULB can download and install this software to protect their computer from viruses.

 When abuse of a computer account is detected by the system administrators, the account is suspended immediately.
 Before the account will be released again, users will have to take precautions to avoid the same thing happening again.

 Last July Microsoft officially announced Windows 10, the latest version of its operating system.
 If you are running Windows 7 or Windows 8 today, you can upgrade to Windows 10 free of charge.

 Phishing is a form of Internet fraude in which cyber criminals try to persuade their victims to provide personal information.
 Beware of any invation you receive - by email or other - which requires you to submit personal information onto a website or to send back that information by email.